saswatinandan/CombineHarvester/ttH_htt/instructions/README_dataMC_plots.md

 Just add ` --doPostFit` on this command and run just the plots again with `makePlotsOnly = True` , the combine fitDiagnosis is already done in a first run.

-# Some concrete output examples
+# Some concrete input examples

 manivald
 - DL:  /home/acaan/bbww_Jul2020_baseline_dataMC/DL/dataMC/